 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

-However, in practice you will encounter a turbulent flow quite often.
-A turbulent flow can be caused by restrictions in an installation, such as valves or adapters, in combination with a high velocity of the used fluid.
+In practice you will encounter a turbulent flow quite often.
+A turbulent flow can be caused by (too many) restrictions in an installation, such as valves or adapters, in combination with a high velocity of the used fluid.
 This effect is known as ‘turbulence effect’.
-A turbulent flow can affect the accuracy of your measurement, something you would like to prevent.
+In every restriction, the flow has been disrupted and the speed of the gas will change.
+Besides the usage of restrictions, the pipe length is something to take into account as well.
+As it takes some time for a turbulent flow to get laminar again, it is important to use the right pipe length.

 If the speed of the water increases, a sudden change will occur at a certain speed.
 The flow completely disrupts and the water turns homogeneous through the ink.
 The stream lines are chaotic, not linear anymore, which is called turbulent flow.

-It depends very much on the application what the consequences are of turbulences.
-As an example in semicon processes, particularly in coating processes such as layer deposition, turbulent flow is out of the question.
+It depends very much on the application what the consequences are of turbulent flow.
+In semicon processes for example, particularly in coating processes such as layer deposition, turbulent flow is a no-go!
 A stable process is essential here.
-However, in other coating processes, such as flame spray techniques, the impact of turbulences will be less due the high pressure in the flow.
+However, in other coating processes, like flame spray techniques, the impact of turbulences will be less due to the high pressure in the flow.
+If you need advise on choosing the best flow meter for your application, please let us know.

 Do you know why the choice of piping is important for a mass flow meter?
 Read our blog about the deviation in measurement of the flow meter or how to prevent frozen pipes.